OpenMS/OpenMS-docs/docs/introduction/entry-points-to-openms.md

   :link: ../develop-with-openms/openms-core-cplusplus-library
   :link-type: doc

   As shown in the image above, TOPP tools have been created using the OpenMS core library and some external libraries, which are written in C++.
 Using the OpenMS core library directly provides faster access to tools and shorter run-times.
-Additional TOPP tools can also be developed, customized or extended based on the user’s needs.
+Additionaly, TOPP tools can also be developed, customized or extended based on the user’s needs.
 :::